Oxfordshire County Council planning applications

 In accordance with national legislation and guidance, the names and addresses of applicants and agents and those making comments and

-representations on planning applications will appear on our website.
+representations on planning applications may appear on our website.

 We cannot accept anonymous or private / confidential comments on live planning applications.
 If you do not provide your name AND